PedroCristo/portfolio_project_5/README.md

 ![Service Review - Add Review](./assets/readme/features/interactive_messages/watches_clocks_messages_review_sent.jpg)

-- WWhen users are logged in to the website they can add a service review.
+- When users are logged in to the website they can add a service review.
 When they submit the review they will see a message "Your review was sent successfully and is awaiting approval" at the top right of the page.<br>

 ### Service Review - Update Review 1